Roman Catholic parish

 details of death

-In 04.1921 beaten up by German thugs and jailed in Wołczyn prison.
-Released.
+In 04.1921 — during times of a plebiscite that was to decide state fate of Upper Silesia and Opole region (20.03.1921) — beaten up in his Jędrysek parish by German thugs and jailed by Germans in Wołczyn prison.
+Released — returned to his parish in the meantime as a result of the plebiscite included in Polish Republic.
 After German invasion of Poland in 09.1939 and start of the II World War arrested by the Germans in 09.1939.
 Released after a few weeks.
 Arrested again at the end of 1942.
 On 04.12.1942 sentenced in Opole by German summary court to 3 years imprisonment for a defamation of the German Nazi party and predicting German defeat in war.
 Jailed in Bautzen penal prison.
-Sentenced then by the German summary court in Dresden to 3 years imprisonment for prisoners’ incitement.
+There again by the German summary court in Dresden and sentenced to 3 years imprisonment for prisoners’ incitement.
 Perished in Magdeburg penal prison.

 camps (+ prisoner no)

 Bautzen: German penal prison.